ATOMSLab/LFSE2024/README.md

 Thanks to Tomas Skrivan, our guest speaker for Lecture 11 (the code for his repo is [here](https://github.com/lecopivo/SciLeanDemo))!
 Also, thanks to ATOMS Lab [members](https://atomslab.github.io/members/) Ejike (David) Ugwuanyi, Colin Jones, Alan Vithayathil, Oscar Matemb, and Shashane Anderson for contributing to course content, developing example problems, and editing lecture recordings.

+Also, big thanks to Heather Macbeth for writing [Mechanics of Proof](https://hrmacbeth.github.io/math2001/) and to David Thrane Christiansen for writing [Functional Programming in Lean](https://lean-lang.org/functional_programming_in_lean/).

  This work was made possible with funding from the National Science Foundation, NSF CAREER Award [2236769](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2236769)